What Is a Decision-Driven Dashboard? Why Most Dashboards Still Don’t Help Teams Decide

 A decision-driven dashboard starts with a better intention: helping people make decisions, not just consume information.
 But intention alone is not enough.
 To become decision-ready, the dashboard needs structure.

 It needs a clear result, visible drivers, meaningful thresholds, and a practical path from signal to action.
-From there, you can shape whatever you already have — scorecards, KPI lists, performance reports, BI dashboards — into something that supports judgment instead of adding to the noise.
+From there, you can shape whatever you already have — scorecards, KPI lists, performance reports, or BI dashboards — into something that supports judgment instead of adding to the noise.